wellthie/slate/source/includes/_authentication.md

 }
 ```

-Use this endpoint to finish the session and discard the access_token acquired on the sign in API call
+Use this endpoint to finish the session and discard the `access_token` acquired on the sign in API call.

 ### HTTP Request